omelikechi/ctef/README.md

 ## Usage

 ### Ellipsoid fitting
-To fit an ellipsoid to data arranged in an n-by-p numpy array X (n = number of samples, p = dimension):
+Fit an ellipsoid to data arranged in an n-by-p numpy array X (n = number of samples, p = dimension):
 ```python
 from ctef.ctef import ctef